Women in the Yishuv Workforce

 During the second phase of development, a high rate of female supply combined with expanded employment opportunities to increase employment rates, though at a slower pace than before, suggesting that the expanded productive sectors attracted female workers previously employed in other sectors.
 Thus, while in the first period demand forces caused an upward shift in the supply curve, in the second period demand forces generated movements along the supply curve.

-Bernstein, Deborah (ed.).
+Bernstein, Deborah, editor.
 Pioneers and Homemakers: Jewish Women in Pre-State Israel.
-Albany, NY: 1992.
+Albany: State University of New York Press, 1992.

-Ibid.
-The Struggle for Equality: Urban Workers in Prestate Israeli Society.
-New York: 1987.
+Bernstein, Deborah.
+The Struggle for Equality: Urban Women Workers in Prestate Israeli Society.
+New York: Praeger, 1987.

 Shilo, Margalit.
-The Diverse Identities of the Hebrew Woman in Eretz Israel (Hebrew).
-Jerusalem: 1998.
+The Diverse Identities of the Hebrew Woman in Eretz Israel.
+Jerusalem: Research Institute for the History of the Keren Kayemeth Le’Israel, 1998.

-Shilo, Margalit, Ruth Kark, Galit Hasan-Rokem (eds.)
-Jewish Women in the Yishuv and Zionism: A Gender Perspective (Hebrew).
-Jerusalem: 2001.
+Shilo, Margalit, Ruth Kark, and Galit Hasan-Rokem, editors.
+Ha-‘Ivriyot ha-hadashot: nashim ba-yishuv uva-Tziyonut bi-rei ha-migdar (Jewish Women in the Yishuv and Zionism: A Gender Perspective).
+Jerusalem: Yad Yitzhak Ben Zvi, 2001.